teledash/teledash/README.md

 Create a postgres database called `teledash-config`

+Run `yarn setup` to setup server and client dependencies

 Seed the database with `yarn seed`

 Add a google maps API key to `./api-keys` and export it as a named export called `googleKey`